mblakele/task-rebalancer/README.md

 in the admin UI Database > Forests are in some determinate order: for example, keep the forests alphabetized.

-If this tool runs out of control, use the following expression to halt it:
+If this tool runs out of control, or if multiple copies run at the same time, use the following expression to halt it:

     xdmp:spawn(
       'disable.xqy',